How we set your rent and service charges

 I have changed from being charged weekly to monthly, how was my rent calculated?

-We have recently written to you to explain that from April 1st 2024 we will charge your rent monthly not weekly.
+From April 1st 2024 we have been charging your rent monthly not weekly.
 You can continue to pay your rent weekly if that is your preference.
 More information is here

 Below is a guide to work out your new monthly payment: